Dentistry

 • More upkeep required

-• Can be accidentally thrown away or lost since they are not fixed in the mouth
+• Can be accidentally thrown away or lost because they are not fixed in the mouth

 How Much Do Braces Cost for Kids?

-The cost of braces can vary according to the type and material and the specific needs of your child.
-The following are general estimates:10, 11
+The cost of braces varies depending on the type and material and your child’s needs.

 Does Insurance Cover Braces?